Gabbar-v7/Sylvan/README.md

 ---

-### Additional Notes
+## Additional Notes

-For any issues or feature requests, create a new [issue](https://github.com/Gabbar-v7/Sylvan/issues) in the repository.
+For issues or feature requests, open a new [GitHub Issue](https://github.com/Gabbar-v7/Sylvan/issues).